University of Miami: Rosenstiel School of Marine and Atmospheric Science campus

+Since 1951, the school has published the Bulletin of Marine Science, a peer-reviewed scientific journal on ecology, fisheries management, geology, geophysics, marine biology, oceanography, meteorology, and related topics.

+In 2009, the University of Miami received a $15 million federal grant to help construct a 56500 sqft Marine Technology and Life Sciences Seawater Research Building on the Rosenstiel School campus.

 South and Richmond campuses

 In 1946, following the U.S. military's deactivation of Richmond Naval Air Station in southwestern Miami, the University of Miami acquired the 12 mi facility to accommodate its vast increase in post-World War II students.
 The property included classrooms, housing, and other amenities capable of accommodating approximately 1,100 students.
 Two years later, in 1948, the property was repurposed by the University of Miami as a research facility.
 In the 1960s, the university opted to lease some of its buildings to the Central Intelligence Agency.
 Another section of the property, established in 1948, was called South Campus and included a 350 acre plot used for university-sponsored agricultural and horticultural research.
 For 20 years, the University of Miami used radioactive isotopes in biological research on the South Campus and buried these radioactive materials, including animals eradicated in research, on the site.
 In August 2006, the University of Miami agreed to reimburse the U.S. Army Corps of Engineers $393,473 for clean up costs at the site made available under the 1980 Superfund law.
 Six buildings on the site provide 63800 sqft and currently house the Global Public Health Research Group, Miami Institute for Human Genomics, and Forensic Toxicology Laboratory.
 The University of Miami once considered building a south campus on the property but instead opted in 2014 to sell the 80 acres of land.

 The Richmond campus is a 76 acre site that was formerly the United States Naval Observatory Secondary National Time Standard Facility, which already had buildings and a 20M antenna used for long interferometry.
 The University of Miami's Rosenstiel School's Center for Southeastern Tropical Advanced Remote Sensing and Richmond Satellite Operations Center (RSOC) maintain their research facilities on part of this campus.